Breakthrough

 What the programme involves

-The chosen creative/company will be paid to develop a commission and attend support and development sessions with CRIPtic Arts’ Artistic Director, Jamie Hale.
-They’ll also be linked up with an industry mentor of their choice, to learn from them over six mentoring sessions.
-At the end, they’ll have a high quality calling card to showcase their potential.
+The chosen creative will be paid to develop a commission and attend support and development sessions with CRIPtic Arts’ Artistic Director, Jamie Hale.
+They’ll also be linked up with an industry mentor of their choice, to learn from them over six mentoring sessions, paid for by CRIPtic.
+At the end, they’ll have a high-quality calling card to showcase their potential.

 Support and development sessions and mentoring sessions will take place online, with captions, rest breaks, and BSL interpretation where required, and we aim to meet other access requirements across the programme as far as possible.